 They are fully static parts, fabricated using double-metal silicon gate microCMOS technology.
 Features include an 8-bit memory mapped architecture, MICROWIRE/PLUS serial I/O, three 16-bit timer/counters supporting three modes (Processor Independent PWM generation, External Event counter, and Input Capture mode capabilities), full duplex UART, two comparators, and two power savings modes (HALT and IDLE), both with a multi-sourced wakeup/interrupt capability.
 This multi-sourced interrupt capability may also be used independent of the HALT or IDLE modes.
 Each I/O pin has software selectable configurations.
 The device operates over a voltage range of 2.5V to 6V.
-High throughput is achieved with an efficient, regular instruction set operating at a maximum rate of 1 μs per instruction.

-Low radiated emissions are achieved by gradual turn-on output drivers and internal $I{\rm CC}$ smoothing filters on the chip logic and crystal oscillator.
+High throughput is achieved with an efficient, regular instruction set operating at a maximum of 1 μ s per instruction rate.
+The device has reduced EMI emissions.
+Low radiated emissions are achieved by gradual turn-on output drivers and internal I{CC} filters on the chip logic and crystal oscillator.